Grundy NewBrain: BBC micro project

-Commercial use
+Release

+By the summer of 1982, the company had been talking about the systems for some time, and the marketing department announced that the CP/M machines would be available beginning in January 1983, to be known as the Grundy 8200.
+This was a surprise to the engineering department, who stated it could not possibly be ready before April, although in the end they beat this date.
+Meanwhile, the company announced pre-orders for the NewBrain, and this produced a flood of orders during the Christmas 1982 season, leading the company to increase production to a target of 10,000 units a month.

+Machines began shipping in early 1983, but the sales efforts were ham-handed.
+Dealers were provided with no marketing material, few manuals and almost no software.
+Peripheral support was likewise spotty, and the compact cassette systems used for program storage was particularly unreliable, but this fact was apparently not passed back from marketing to engineering.
+A better player was available from Japan, but had a 26-week lead time and could only deliver 120 a month.
+Other devices, like a computer-controlled cassette deck, a plotter from Tandy and a low-cost modem were considered but never completed.

 Over 50,000 NewBrain units were sold to educational, scientific, industry, small business and banking sectors; as well as to home users.
 Scientific use was strong because of the unusually high precision of the NewBrain's floating point computations and its very high-resolution graphics.
 Business use was also proportionally high due to the availability of CP/M based software.
 The main industrial use was within the pharmaceutical industry.
 The computer was widely used by the Angolan Government; the central planning of the Angolan Ministry of Commerce in 1981 - 1984 were made using this machine instead of much more expensive computers.

 Demise

 Tradecom purchased Grundy Business Systems in 1983 in order to fulfil a contract to supply microcomputers to schools and training centres in the Netherlands.
 They created a server to which several NewBrains could use its floppy discs to load programs down the serial cable and simple switching enabled the teacher to view the screen of the students.
 They also demonstrated a keyboard with predictive text laid out in a non-QWERTY fashion.
 They were given television coverage, but the NewBrain's part in this was not mentioned.
 Tradecom's NewBrains were supplied entirely by existing stock.
 A press release was made of a new factory in India to provide NewBrains for the Indian market and to supply Europe, but nothing materialised.